QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 	0			BRKDEPLOY - brake deploy time (s)
 	0			BRKDELAY - brake delay time (s)

 The brake in QBlade is defined as shown above.
-The brake is parameterized with a delay time, a deploy time and a maximum value for the brake torque.
-After the brake signal is emitted from the controller, or a brake event, after the delay time (:code:`BRKDELAY`) has passed the brake is activated and ramped up to the maximum brake torque (:code:`BRKTORQUE`) during the deploy time (:code:`BRKDEPLOY`).
+The brake is parameterized by a delay time, a deploy time, and a maximum brake torque.
+After the brake signal is emitted by the controller, or after a brake event is triggered, the brake is activated once the delay time (:code:`BRKDELAY`) has elapsed.
+The brake torque is then ramped linearly to the maximum brake torque (:code:`BRKTORQUE`) over the deploy time (:code:`BRKDEPLOY`).
+The specified value of :code:`BRKTORQUE` corresponds to the physical high-speed-shaft (HSS) brake torque.
 An overview of this process is shown in :numref:`fig-brake`.

 .. _fig-brake:
 .. figure:: brake.png